dabaz-official/infosec/README.md

 # InfoSec Docs by DabAZ

-This is the repo of a Chinese documentation about InfoSec.
+This is the repo for a Chinese documentation about InfoSec.